ophintor/octograph/README.rst

 Octograph
 ---------

+Project forked and modified from https://github.com/stevenewey/octograph.

 Python tool for downloading energy consumption data from the `Octopus Energy API`_ and loading it into `InfluxDB`_.

-If you think you'd find this useful, but haven't switched to Octopus yet, then you can follow my referrer link `<https://share.octopus.energy/vivid-emu-468>`_ and you'll receive a £50 bill credit, and so will I :)

-In the process, additional metrics will be generated and stored for unit rates and costs as configured by the user.
-Suitable for two-rate electricity tariffs like `Octopus Energy Go`_.
-Single rate gas readings are also retrieved and stored.
+In the process, Agile tariff metrics will be generated and stored for unit rates and costs.
+Suitable for Octopus Agile tariffs.

-The secondary unit rate is specified with start and end times, and a timezone which is useful for the Go tariff where the discount rate changes with daylight savings time.

 Included is an example `Grafana`_ dashboard to visualise the captured data.